unixfreaxjp/dev/r2ppc-2.md

   --with-syszip          force to use system's libzip and zlib --without-gpl          do not build GPL code (grub, cxx, .
   ```
-  retried with --disable-debugger option, testing this option firstly...
+  retried with --disable-debugger option, testing the option firstly w/autoconf
 ```asm
 $ ./configure --disable-debugger
 configure-plugins: Loading ./plugins.cfg ..